 To find this place just drive out the Jacks Point Golf Course and walk around the lake.
 It won’t be hard to find this exact spot by looking for the pyramid looking mountain pictured below.

 The one problem with this spot is the area is under major development and is changing rapidly.
 The last time I was there you could still access the lake and I think it will stay that way, but ho knows.
 I also recommend wearing hiking boots or old shoes as the area seems to be much muddier since construction started nearby!

 11. Lake Hayes

 If you like taking photos then Queenstown is a great place to visit!
-While these 11 places I have listed are guaranteed to give you some awesome photo opportunities, the beautiful places to explore in and around Queenstown are literally endless!
+While these 11 Queenstown photography locations I have listed above your guaranteed to get some awesome shots.
+The beautiful places to explore in and around Queenstown are literally endless!
 The best thing to do is to explore for yourself and make finding the perfect Instagram photo an adventure all on its own!